Find Grad Schools

 165 Yearly Graduations

 University of Michigan - Ann Arbor is the 2nd most popular school in the nation for students seeking a master's degree in natural resources & conservation.
 Roughly 47,900 attend the school each year.
-The average in-state tuition for full-time undergraduates is $17,977 per year, while in-state graduate students, on average, pay $27,192 per year.
-During the most recent year for which we have data, 165 people received their master's degree in natural resources & conservation from U-M. About 64% of this group were women, and 22% were students from an underrepresented racial-ethnic group.
-University of Michigan - Ann Arbor natural resources & conservation graduates who receive their master's degree go on to jobs earning a median salary of $54,909.
+The average in-state tuition for full-time undergraduates is $17,454 per year, while in-state graduate students, on average, pay $25,894 per year.
+During the most recent year for which we have data, 165 people received their master's degree in natural resources & conservation from U-M. Around 21% of these students were from an underrepresented racial-ethnic group, and 68% were women.

 #3